elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 While both types of data are important for understanding human health and disease, they are collected and analysed in different ways and for different purposes.

 Human biomolecular data is of great importance in infectious disease research because it plays a critical role in understanding the molecular basis of the disease.
 By analyzing the biomolecular data, researchers can gain a deeper understanding of the disease's pathogenesis, evolution, and transmission.
 Personalised medicine is another area where biomolecular data can be applied.
 By analyzing an individual's biomolecular data, researchers can develop personalised treatment plans that are tailored to the specific needs of the patient.
 For example, if a patient has a genetic mutation that predisposes them to a particular disease, this information can be used to develop a personalised treatment plan that takes into account the patient's genetic profile.

+Furthermore, its significance extends far beyond disease diagnosis and treatment, encompassing a broader scope of applications.
+For instance, a secondary use of human biomolecular data becomes vital at the population level, facilitating important policy responses during future infectious disease outbreaks.
+Additionally, investigating the cost-effectiveness of interventions based on these datasets enables optimal resource allocation for the most impactful healthcare strategies.
+By analyzing this data, we can make well-informed decisions to protect public health in a long term.

 It is important to mention that most analyses of human biomolecular data are complemented by using the clinical data related to them.